Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 Are Medical Credit Cards Better Than Short-Term Loans for Bills?

 Medical credit cards like CareCredit and Synchrony Health sit between a hospital plan and a full short-term loan.
-They offer a 0% promotional APR for 6 to 24 months — but the catch is deferred interest, not waived interest.
+They offer a 0% promotional APR for 6 to 24 months, but the catch is deferred interest, not waived interest.

 If you carry any balance past the promotional period, retroactive interest applies to the original full amount at rates often reaching 26.99% APR.
 The CFPB has specifically flagged deferred-interest products as a source of consumer confusion, noting that many cardholders assume interest is forgiven rather than deferred.
+The distinction is financially significant: on a $3,000 balance, retroactive interest at 26.99% for 18 months is roughly $1,215 charged all at once.

 When a Medical Card Makes Sense

-A medical credit card works if — and only if — you can pay the full balance before the promotional window closes.
+A medical credit card works if, and only if, you can pay the full balance before the promotional window closes.
 Set up automatic payments to ensure you hit that deadline.
 If your income is irregular, a hospital payment plan with no penalty clause is far safer.

 If your credit score was already damaged by a prior short-term loan, you may not qualify for a 0% promotional card anyway.
 Understanding how to distinguish predatory from fair lending before signing any financing agreement is essential.